meskill/mystic-light-browser-cinema/native-app/README.md

 # Native-app

-Native app written in Rust and wrapped in Windows service to provide interaction between `Mystic Light SDK` and `Mystic Light Browser Cinema` browser extension
+Native app is written in Rust and wrapped in Windows service to provide interaction between `Mystic Light SDK` and `Mystic Light Browser Cinema` browser extension

+## How does it work

+- native-app is based on [mystic-light-sdk Rust crate](https://github.com/meskill/mystic-light-sdk) that provides a wrapper for the underlying [Mystic Light SDK](https://www.msi.com/Landing/mystic-light-rgb-gaming-pc/download#:~:text=MYSTIC%20LIGHT%20SDK%20FOR%20DEVELOPERS)
+- native-app is basically a Windows service that implements next logic:
+  - starts a server that listens on a random port for requests
+  - writes additional information about its run parameters to "%ProgramData%\\Mystic Light\\Mystic Light Browser Cinema"
+  - on request it applies the changes through sdk to the hardware devices
+- service itself and additional tools for its install/uninstall actions are implemented with [windows_service crate](https://github.com/mullvad/windows-service-rs)
+- installer is made with [Inno Setup](https://jrsoftware.org/isinfo.php)

 ## Debug

 Logs for service and install/uninstall tools are stored in directory `%ProgramData%\\Mystic Light\\Mystic Light Browser Cinema\\logs`

-By default, logs contains events from app itself, underlying sdk and install/uninstall tools.
+By default, logs contain events from app itself, underlying sdk and install/uninstall tools.

 ### Control log output